Success Hacks — 20 Dec 2022

 Messaging that once revolved around growth and innovation could be repitched to focus on stability, resilience, and cost-effectiveness as your customer base cautiously rebuild their lives.

 According to KPMG, 69% of large companies surveyed during the pandemic expected an overall decrease in the amount of office space they’d be using going forward.
-This ongoing shift to hybrid modes of work has changed our perception of a marketing team once and for all.
+This ongoing shift to hybrid modes of work and the influx of hybrid working software has changed our perception of a marketing team once and for all.

 As employees learn new ways to communicate and collaborate, companies are widening their nets for new hires, no longer constrained by geographical nearness and commutability.
 With international experts readily available via webinar or HD call, employers can now focus entirely on sourcing top talent.